ivandzefen/quiz_game/README.md

 ### Running the Program
 1. Ensure you have Python 3.x installed on your system.
-2. Save the `code_quiz.py` file to your local machine.
+2. Save the `code_quiz.py` and `questions.tsv` files to your local machine in the same directory.
 3. Open a terminal or command prompt.
 4. Navigate to the directory containing `code_quiz.py`.
 5. Run the program using the command: